Tiars/Generic_SWGEmu_Launcher/README.md

 several things.
 If the browser is set like mine you can not update the URL easily.
 So I converted the status and Parch notes windows to use the RichTextBox widget.

+I decided to go with rtf for several reasons.

+1. It could be readily edited using winpad so no need to purchase an editor.
+2. It would be trivial to change the sample get status code to generate rtf instead of html.
+3. I was using Microsoft Word to edit the Patch Notes and saving it as html so it would be trivial to save it as rtf instead.
+4. Just like html the rtf format supported setting font, font size, text color and decent formatting so nothing would be lost.

+Launcher Buttons

+The Choice Launcher had buttons for Launching a browser to show the EULA, Launching the Profession Calculator, Launching a browser to the forums, Launching the game configuration and Installing or repairing the install.

+I have decided to add registry entries to determine if these buttons should be displayed and what they do.
+The game configuration and Install/repair buttons will always be there so only the other three will be configurable.

+The new registry entries are:

+HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasForum
+	Is there a forums
+HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\Forum
+	The URL to the forum
+HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasCalc
+	Is there a Profession Calculator HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\Calc
+	The assumption is that it will be Kodan's calculator and installed locally This is the path to the executable
+	Eventually I can check to see if it starts with http: and if it does then launch the default browser to the URL HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\HasEULA
+	Is there a EULA for this server HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Launcher\EULA
+	The URL to the EULA.
+Since URLs can point to a local file there is no need for this to reside on a web server.

+Update

+Removed the registry entry for the local copy of the manifest file since if it is used it will be copied into memory.
+Now it is copied directly into memory and not cached locally.
+Since this code, unlike the Choice server code, checks the version instead of blindly rechecking the checksum there is no performance to be gained by keeping a local copy.

+# Design Clarification

+At start the version of the launcher will be checked to see if it needs updating.
+If the launcher needs updating it will download and update the launcher.

+If the game client has not been installed there will be no check of the local version against the server version.
+The install verify button will be labeled Install.

+If the game client has been installed the local and server versions will be compared and if the server version is newer than the local copy the manifest will be downloaded and the client updated.

+Since not everyone will want the test server client installing is a three step process.

+First the play client must be installed.
+Second the launcher must be set to test server using the tool bar button.
+Third the Install of the test client will need to be done.

+The robust test for a legal copy of SWG is done as part of the play client install so it is reasonable to use a successful install of the play client as a quick test for a legal copy when installing the test client.

+Since the static .tre files up through Publish 14.1 only need one copy, the test Server will save space by pointing to those .tre files in the play directory.
+So the test client directory will be smaller as will an efficient manifest.